MrHypercube/KemonomimiExample/README.md

-#  What is a kemonomimi.
+#  What is a kemonomimi?

 A kemonomimi Is a type of human that appears in Japaneese anime and manga.
 They're like humans except they have traits of a certain animal like their ears and their tail.
 The most common types of kemonomimi are cat, fox, dog, and rabbit.